Skoomar/umar-farooqi/dev-log.md

 - Track page views: https://vercel.com/products/observability, https://web.dev/vitals/
 - make background image fixed so the content below scrolls up to "cover" it instead of being scrolled up itself
 - sort tailwind classes automatically with prettier: https://tailwindcss.com/blog/automatic-class-sorting-with-prettier
+  - or this which is less aggressive than prettier: https://plugins.jetbrains.com/plugin/13376-tailwind-formatter
 - Tailwind v4
+- use a cookie to store light/dark mode rather than using the supressHydrationWarning workaround

 ## Done
 - how to change background, accents, etc globally